 - The specific pieces of personal information we have collected about you

-- If we sold or disclosed your personal information for a business purpose, which we will not, two separate lists disclosing:
+- If we sold (which we will not do) or disclosed your personal information for a business purpose, two separate lists disclosing:

 - In the case of disclosure for a business purpose, the categories of personal information that were sold or disclosed for a business purpose and if personal information has not been sold or disclosed for a business purpose, that we did not do so.